timedreamer/jhblog/content/about.md

 ![My bio picture](/img/my-bio.png)

 My name is Ji Huang.
-I am a PhD student in [Dr. Karen McGinnis][1] lab at Florida State University.
-We use maize as our model organism to study gene regulation, especially epigenetic regulation.
-I'm interested in how genes and TEs are regulated at genome-wide scale.
-I become more and more interesed in gene regulation by transcriptional factors (TFs) recently.
-Before joining FSU, I got my Bachelor degree in biological science from [Huazhong Agricultural University][5], China.
+I'm a post-doc at [Gloria Coruzzi lab][7] at NYU.
+I did my PhD in [Dr. Karen McGinnis][1] lab at Florida State University.
+I'm interested in how genes are regulated by transcriptional factors (TFs) in the network.
+I got my Bachelor degree in biological science from [Huazhong Agricultural University][5], China.

 You can view my CV here.
 [Get the PDF](/Ji_Huang_CV_201711.pdf).